 Town of Two Hills

-Back on Hwy 45, Two Hills is located thirty minutes east of Andrew.
+Take Hwy 45 to Two Hills, located thirty minutes east of Andrew.
 This community was once settled by European pioneers and is now home to many Mennonite families who have emigrated from Mexico, bringing a distinct Mexican flair to local dining and shopping establishments.
 Visit Pioneer Park, which features bronze statues of local pioneers.
 Stop by the Two Hills Historical Society outdoor museum, which features a display and items used by the pioneers in the area.
 Plenty of recreational activities and facilities are available, including the Lions Golf & Country Club.
-Play and camp at Chaos Motocross Inc., offering tracks and trails for all levels.
-Or camp at DM Geleta Park and enjoy a picnic at the park.
+Camp at DM Geleta Park and enjoy a picnic at the park.

 Village of Myrnam

 Head twenty five minutes east to the community of Myrnam for a variety of family recreation opportunities.
 Visit beautiful Dove Park and take some time to relax in the peaceful atmosphere.
 Stop by the miniature and life-size Ukrainian Catholic Church, a popular roadside attraction.
 Enjoy golf at the Myrnam/Derwent Golf Club.
 Camp at the golf course or head to Jackfish Lake Campground.
 Check out Sentimental Salvage & Design, a creative furniture, art and home décor boutique, as well as a do-it-yourself projects studio.
-C.J.’s Café & Groceries will satisfy your hunger and provide you with your gameboard sticker.
+Myrnam Convenience Store will satisfy your hunger and provide you with your gameboard sticker.